chill-venture/chillroom/README.md

 # [the-chill-room](https://da-chill-room.herokuapp.com)

-This project is created based on the curiosity as well as concern of a young engineer about the monetization of online applications.
-Intend to create a communication application that remains privacy for our users.
+This project is created based on the curiosity as well as concern of a young engineer about the monetization of current world.
+Intend to create a communication platform that protects privacy for our users.

 ## Introduction